- What happened to "dorms"?

 On move-in day, it's important to have those XL sheets that can be hard to find.
 Our goal is to make sure every parent and student is ready with the right size sheets.
 Residence Hall Linens offers a huge variety of custom-sized linens guaranteed to fit your residence hall bed and to last until graduation.
 They also provide a selection of extra-long thermal blankets, extra-long mattress pads, pillows, storage solutions and extra-long comforters.

 Beds in the Barrymore Hotel are queen size, and linens are provided.
+If a student prefers to bring their own linens to the Barrymore, we ask that they bring linens that are not solid white.

 Are the residence halls carpeted? | Back to top.